-In the event that the person whose name is on the contract changes to someone who is not a party to the contract, as a result of moving out due to death, divorce, etc., or if there are changes to such things as cohabitants, etc., it will be necessary to receive approval from the Corporation in accordance with the terms of the rental contract, and you will need to promptly contact the Corporation by phone.
+In the event that the person whose name is on the contract changes to someone who is not a party to the contract, as a result of moving out due to death, divorce, etc., or if there are changes to such things as cohabitants, etc., it will be necessary to receive approval from the Management Authority in accordance with the terms of the rental contract, and you will need to promptly contact our Call Center by phone.
 We will send you any paperwork necessary to apply for approval.